brantburnett/btburnett.com/_posts/2024-12-09-csharp-vectorization.md

 The original code was explictly enabling overflow checking using the `checked` keyword.
 This causes an exception to be thrown if the value of the accumulator overflows the size of the integer type.
 This is done relatively inexpensively using flags on the CPU.
 When the CPU completes an add operation, it knows if there was an overflow or not and sets or clears the overflow flag. .NET emits a conditional jump operation (such as `jo` Jump if Overflow on x64) that branches to exception logic if that flag is set, so the only cost is the extra jump operation.

 A bit of quick Googling yielded the answer.
 For [Intel x86/x64](https://www.felixcloutier.com/x86/paddb:paddw:paddd:paddq): `When an individual result is too large to be represented in 32 bits (overflow), the result is wrapped around and the low 32 bits are written to the destination operand (that is, the carry is ignored)`.
 ARM NEON behaves similarly.
-This certainly explains why the .NET team hadn't implemented vectorization here.
-Overflows are just completely ignored by the CPU and thus my new code, so it isn't actually equivalent and would fail to throw exceptions.
+This certainly explains why the .NET team hadn't implemented vectorization for `Sum`.
+Overflows are just completely ignored by the CPU and thus my new code, so it isn't actually equivalent because it fails to throw exceptions.

 ## Climbing Out of the Pit of Despair